cristhobal/cristhobal/README.md

 ### Hi, I'm Cristhobal

-Fullstack developer based in Chile.
-Over 4 years of experience turning complex challenges into clean, functional solutions — from web platforms and administrative tools to custom tools.
+Fullstack developer from Chile with <!-- YEARS -->4<!-- /YEARS -->+ years building modern web platforms, internal tools, and scalable systems focused on performance, usability, and clean architecture.

+I enjoy turning complex or messy processes into products that feel simple, efficient, and reliable.
+Most of my work revolves around web development, administrative platforms, automation, and occasionally FiveM projects when I want to experiment with something different.

+> _"Good software should solve problems without creating new ones."_

 ---

 ### Tech Stack

+A collection of technologies and tools I frequently work with.

 #### Languages